Table of Contents

 Custodial Wallet:

-It’s more like a traditional bank.
-It’s a wallet where a third party, like a crypto exchange, holds your private keys for you.
-While it’s easy to use, you have no real control over your assets, you’re trusting someone else to manage them.
-As the crypto community often says: “Not your keys, not your coins.”
+It’s more like a normal bank.
+A third party, like a crypto exchange, keeps your private keys in this wallet for you.
+It’s simple to use, but you can’t really control your assets because you’re relying on someone else to take care of them.
+The crypto community often says, “Not your keys, not your coins.”

 What are the common threats that crypto wallet holders face?

-Hacking is not the only concern that hot wallets users facing, other common threats including:
+Hacking is not the only concern that hot wallet users face; other common threats include:

 The common thing between the two wallets is that in both cases, a single small error can lead to the loss of all your crypto.